 The Suffering That Is Practice

 At a young age, I learned that practicing so you could be great was much less fun than performing once you are great.
-That’s a whole other tangent, and a lesson for another time.
+That’s … a lesson for another time.

 I Failed – But At Least I Started